jrtabash/ishlang/docs/specification.md

 (when (> x 0) 1)
 ```

-## Unless Statement
+## Unless Expression
 ```
 (unless <condition_expression> <false_expression>)
 ```

-The unless form is syntactic sugar for the following if/not statement:
+The unless form is syntactic sugar for the following if/not expression:
 ```
 (if (not <condition_expression>) <true_expression>)
 ```